Jeff Thomson has told me to be aggressive: Shardul Thakur

-Australian coach Jeff Thomson wants new Team India entrant Shardul Thakur to be himself on the forthcoming Test tour to the Caribbean
+Australian coach Jeff Thomson wants new Team India entrant Shardul Thakur to be himself on India's forthcoming Test tour to the Caribbean

 Former Australia pace terror Jeff Thomson dished out just the kind of tonic young Shardul Thakur needed before undertaking his maiden tour with the Indian team.
 Mumbai's Thakur (24) was picked recently in India's Test team for next month's tour of the Caribbean.